-The annual target release D is expressed in cubic hectometers per year.
-In the calculations this is first transformed into a monthly mean value $D_m (= D/12)$, which, in turn, is distributed throughout the months of the year via the water demand distribution coefficients where d_j and D_j are the water demand distribution coefficient and the target release for month j ($j = 1, 2, 3, \dots, 12$), respectively.
-Water demand distribution coefficients for both the water supply of the greater Athens area and the irrigation of Kopais Plain are given in Table 2.
+The annual target release D is expressed in hm3 per year.
+In the calculations, this is first transformed into a monthly mean value $D{\rm m}$ (= D / 12), which, in turn, is distributed throughout the months of the year via the water demand distribution coefficients where d_j and D_j are respectively the water demand distribution coefficient and the target release for month j (j = 1, 2, 3, ..., 12).
+Water demand distribution coefficients for both the water supply of the Greater Athens area and the irrigation of Kopais Plain are given in Table 2.

-$$d_j = \frac{D_j}{D_m} \tag{24}$$
+$$d_j = \frac{D_j}{D{\rm m}} \tag{24}$$

-3.2.
-Brief Review of the Model Used for Synthetic Inflow Generation
+3.2 Brief review of the model used for synthetic inflow generation

 A multivariate stochastic model was used for generation of inflows.
 The model generates the runoff of the three basins and the concurrent rainfall depths at the three reservoirs simultaneously.
 In addition, it generates the evaporation depths from the three reservoirs simultaneously but with no reference to the concurrent rainfall and runoff.
 These generations result in equivalent water depths, while the corresponding volume quantities are determined during the system simulation, given the variation of the reservoir areas.
 For each of the two cases (concurrent rainfall and runoff, and evaporation) we start with the generation of annual quantities, which is performed by a multivariate AR(1) model.
 Then these quantities are disaggregated into monthly depths as the monthly step was proven sufficient for the system simulation.
 The disaggregation is performed using the Dynamic Disaggregation Model (DDM) [Koutsoyiannis, 1992].
-This model preserves the first three marginal moments of the lower level (monthly) variables, the lagone autocorrelation coefficients, and the lag-zero crosscorrelation coefficients.
-We note that the test hydrologic system for the development of DDM was the same system as the present application, and thus the interested reader is referred to Koutsoyiannis [1992] for a detailed description of the model and its performance.
+This model preserves the first three marginal moments of the lower-level (monthly) variables, the lag-one autocorrelation coefficients and the lagzero cross-correlation coefficients.
+We note that the test hydrologic system for the development of DDM was the same system as the present application and thus the interested reader is referred to Koutsoyiannis [1992] for a detailed description of the model and its performance.

-3.3.
-Results
+3.3 Results

-The proposed method was applied in two real-world problems related to the water supply system of greater Athens.
-In the first problem (problem 1) the ultimate development of the system is studied.
+The proposed method was applied in two real-world problems related to the water supply system of Greater Athens.
+In the first problem (Problem 1) the ultimate development of the system is studied.
 Specifically, the maximum possible system release is sought by taking no account of the operating cost (i.e., for pumping).
-In the second problem (problem 2) the system operation is studied for a level of development lower than the ultimate, considering this time the related economic aspects.
-Specifically, a target release level is assumed to be less than the maximum that is estimated in problem 1, and the minimization of the operating cost is sought.
+In the second problem (Problem 2) the system operation is studied for a level of development lower than the ultimate, considering this time the related economic aspects.
+Specifically, a target release level is assumed less than the maximum that is estimated in Problem 1, and the minimization of the operating cost is sought.

-In problem 1 the total target release from the system, D, is maximized for a selected level of failure probability.
-The objective function to be maximized is given by (16), while constraint (17) must also be satisfied.
-The adopted level of the probability of failure for the water supply system of greater Athens is $\alpha' = 1\%$ [Koutsoyiannis and Xanthopoulos, 1990], a value that provides a high level of security.
-So during the optimization process, the point (a, b) in the parameter space, which yields the maximum target release for $\alpha' = 1\%$ is sought.
-However, the simulation of the system operation for a specific set of parameter values yields α' for a given water demand D. To avoid an excessive number of simulations with large computing times, we followed a procedure with two steps.
-In step 1 a level of target release D is selected and parameters are estimated that minimize the probability of failure or, otherwise, maximize the system reliability with the constraint
+In Problem 1, the total target release from the system, D, is maximized for a selected level of failure probability.
+The objective function to be maximized is given by (16) while constraint (17) must also be satisfied.
+The adopted level of the probability of failure for the water supply system of Greater Athens is $\alpha' = 1\%$ [Koutsoyiannis and Xanthopoulos, 1990], a value that provides a high level of security.
+So, during the optimization process, the point (a, b) in the parameter space, which yields the maximum target release for $\alpha' = 1\%$, is sought.
+However, the simulation of the system operation for a specific set of parameter values yields α' for a given water demand D. To avoid an excessive number of simulations with large computing times we followed a procedure with two steps.
+In Step 1 a level of target release D is selected and parameters are estimated that minimize the probability of failure or, otherwise, maximize the system reliability with the constraint